-EBK had a good liquidity position at 31 December 2019, with total liquid assets of about NOK 10.4 billion exclusive of collateral received.
-The company issued bonds and certificates amounting to NOK 14.3 billion in bonds during 2019, comprising NOK 12.8 million in covered bonds, NOK 1.2 billion in tier 1 perpetual bonds and NOK 250 million in subordinated loans.
-About 61 per cent of the issues during 2019 were in Norwegian kroner and 39 per cent in euros.
-Availability of funding was good during 2019.
-The company complied at 31 December 2019 with all risk exposure parameters for funding and liquidity management.
+EBK had a good liquidity position at 31 December 2021, with total liquid assets of about NOK 14.7 billion exclusive of collateral received.
+The company issued bonds and certificates amounting to NOK 19.5 billion in bonds during 2021, comprising NOK 17 billion in covered bonds, NOK 2.3 billion in tier 1 perpetual bonds and NOK 150 million in subordinated loans.
+About 74 per cent of the issues during 2021 were in NOK and 26 per cent in EUR.
+Financing terms were very good during 2021 in terms both of price and the depth experienced.
+The company has complied with all risk exposure parameters for funding and liquidity management.

-Figure 7 Redemption profile of the company's debt financing at 31 December 2019 (amounts in NOK million)
+Figure 7 Redemption profile of the company's debt financing at 31 December 2021 (amounts in NOK million)

-Investor interest in subscribing to the company's covered bonds was high in 2019, and the company also achieved good terms for its borrowing during the year.
+Investor interest in subscribing to the company's covered bonds was high in 2021, and the company also achieved good terms for its borrowing during the year.
 In addition to contingency facilities, the company has a 12-month soft bullet structure on its covered bonds, which confers the right to postpone maturity by up to one year residual time.